EgoExo++: Integrating On-demand Exocentric Visuals with 2.5D Ground Surface Estimation for Interactive Teleoperation of Underwater ROVs: Background and Related Work

 Adapting the aforementioned methods from terrestrial or aerial domains to underwater environments presents inherent challenges.
 Firstly, sending diver-robot teams~\cite{islam2021robot} is not always an option in complex deep-water missions -- which are the majority of use cases for ROVs.
-Secondly, UGVs that utilize past egocentric views~\cite{ito2008teleoperation,murata2014teleoperation} primarily rely on GPS-based localization that does not apply to GPS-denied underwater environment.
-Unlike underwater ROVs, ground vehicles generally operate on a 2D plane with limited pitch and roll variations over rough terrain.
-Thirdly, installing an external visual system requires significant hardware modifications, \eg, they need to be rugged and pressure-sealed, re-calibrated for buoyancy and motion dynamics, and additional tether integration for high-speed exocentric data transfer.
+Secondly, UGVs that utilize past egocentric views~\cite{ito2008teleoperation,murata2014teleoperation} primarily rely on GPS-based localization that does not apply to GPS-denied underwater environments.
+Unlike underwater ROVs, ground vehicles generally operate on a 2D plane with limited pitch and roll variations over rough terrain~\cite{yoon2025learning}.
+Thirdly, installing an external visual system requires significant hardware modifications, \eg, they need to be rugged and pressure-sealed, recalibrated for buoyancy and motion dynamics, and tether integration for high-speed exocentric data transfer.
 Even with all the structural modifications, an external camera will provide a single additional third-person perspective.

-We attempt to address these issues by synthesizing geometrically accurate exocentric views into a monocular SLAM pipeline given a dynamic viewpoint.
+\extension{A range of AR/VR-based teleoperation systems have been developed to enhance operator immersion and augment visual feedback for subsea tasks such as object grasping and manipulation~\cite{bruno2018augmented,xia2022virtual,chen2025subsene,girbes2020haptic}, inspection~\cite{blow2025detection,zhou2023embodied}, and navigation~\cite{xia2023visual}.
+These systems commonly support third-person perspectives by embedding the operator within an extended reality environment that incorporates a digital twin of the ROV~\cite{xia2023rov} and reconstructs the surrounding scene using 3D models.
+While such immersive interfaces improve situational awareness and control, they often require extensive sensory augmentation (\eg, visual, auditory, haptic) at both the ROV and operator ends~\cite{chen2025subsene,zhou2023embodied,xia2023sensory}, which increases hardware demands and complicates real-time deployment.}